Homemade sauerkraut recipe

 The role of these friendly bugs in our colon on irritable bowel syndrome, gluten intolerance and the more serious conditions like coeliac disease is being fervently researched by the experts.

-While solid proof does not yet exist, there are strong indications that fermented foods like your sauerkraut, sourdough bread and kefir have a profound role to play.
+While solid proof does not yet exist, there are strong indications that fermented foods like your sauerkraut, sourdough bread and kefir have a profoundly beneficial role to play.

 On a personal note, I have suffered terribly from epigastric pain at night for fifteen years; I had to be very careful what I ate for dinner.
 One week after starting to make and drink kefir every day almost completely solved the problem.
 I now take it twice a week.